 Students are required to complete a minimum of five courses designated Writing Intensive (WI) within the General Education curriculum: ENG 101, ENG 102, and three additional courses designated as Writing Intensive.
-Writing Intensive courses will be indicated by a "WI" after the course number, e.g. "HIS 101 WI."
+Writing Intensive courses will be indicated by a "WI" after the course number, e.g. "HUM 201 WI."

-Master of Science Clinical Mental Health and Clinical Rehabilitation Counseling
+Master of Science in Clinical Mental Health & Clinical Rehabilitation Counseling